-Highlight the box in the Information column for the desired storage device and press the 🖃 button.
-You will be able to check the time information about recorded data.
+Highlight the box in the Information column for the desired storage device and press the 🕲 button.

+You will be able to check the model name, serial number and the time information about recorded data of the selected storage device.

-If you want to erase recorded data on the selected device, highlight Clear and press the - button.
+If you want to erase recorded data on the selected device, highlight Clear and press the button.
 You will be asked whether or not you want to delete the data.